About 4:00 yesterday afternoon, this is what my house looked like:

 I’m OK with admitting all of this because personally, I respect people who are honest, and I don’t want to be the kind of blogger who presents her life as one big picnic.
 No one’s life is happy all the time, and while reading blogs is a lot of fun, it can also make us fall into the trap of comparing ourselves to others, which just isn’t healthy.

-My goal in writing this blog is to help and/or entertain you – never to hurt or offend you.
+My goal in writing this blog is to help and/or entertain you….it is never to hurt or offend you.
 I write because I enjoy it, and because I hope that I have something useful to offer.
-You, my blog friends, bring so much happiness to my life, and I hope that I can, in return, bring happiness to yours.
+You, my online friends, bring happiness to my life, and I hope that I can, in return, bring happiness to yours.

 I think that we should all be kind to ourselves, and to each other.
 We should remember that our life circumstances are unique, and are given to us by God.
 We might not understand his reasoning, but we can be sure that it’s good!